*CURRENT MAKE TIMES please click here | Free US insured shipping

 Client-owned gemstones:

-Due to high order volume, as of 12/22, I may request that your heirloom piece of jewelry be appraised professionally by a gemologist prior to sending it to me for stone removal to use in new jewelry.
+As of 12/22, your heirloom piece of jewelry must be appraised professionally by a gemologist prior to sending it to me for stone removal to use in new jewelry.
 This will give you peace of mind and identify characteristics of the original piece of jewelry and the gemstones used.

 The heirloom diamond/sapphire service purpose is to create a new piece of jewelry with something that holds sentimental and/or ancestral value.
-You will likely not be saving much money on using your own gemstones (outside of colorless diamonds over 0.50ct), as the cost of a handmade piece involves more than just the materials used.
+You will likely not be saving a ton of money on using your own gemstones (outside of colorless diamonds over 0.50ct), as the cost of a handmade piece involves more than just the materials used

-We do work with heirloom diamonds and sapphires upon inspection and approval (in which case a setting removal fee may also apply)…because of time constraints and liability, I do not typically work with other client owned gems unless they are heirloom and hold significant meaning for the final piece.
+We do work with heirloom diamonds or sapphires only (typically these are considered vintage) upon inspection and approval (in which case a setting removal fee may also apply)…because of time constraints and liability, I do not typically work with other client owned gems unless they are heirloom and hold significant meaning for the final piece.
 You may be asked to provide a certificate of appraisal with your gemstone.

 Please understand that a huge part of custom is the labor and skillset of the artist and not just the cost of materials, so I don't typically work with newer gemstones or those purchased by a client.
 Examples of sentimental gemstones include: a family member's wedding ring, a grandparent's ring, a grandparent's earrings, etc.